AviatrixSystems/Docs/HowTos/site2cloud.rst

 Dead Peer Detection
 --------------------

+This field is not applicable to Site2Cloud connection established by `Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_.

 Dead Peer Detection (DPD) is a standard mechanism (RFC 3706) between IPSEC tunnels to send periodic messages to ensure the remote site is up.

 By default DPD detection is enabled.

 Manual BGP Advertised Network List
 -----------------------------------

+This field is only applicable to Site2Cloud connection established by `Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_.

 By default, Aviatrix Transit GW advertises individual Spoke VPC CIDRs to VGW.
 You can override that by manually entering the intended CIDR list to advertise to VGW.